Teaching Practice

 Image: Ebullient Films

-"Archiving the Body” is an artistic approach to the body as a site of memories, of historical counter-evidence, a living archive.
+"Psychonation, Psychic Body” is an artistic approach to the body as a site of psychosomatic counter-evidence to the narrative of the nation state.
 This practice looks at the body as a site of repression and carcerality in the nation state, and provides tools to research what the body knows, remembers, and feels outside of those impositions.
 The body is proposed as its own source of critical evidence in the lived experience of each person, a site which must be excavated and utilized in order to resist an oppressive social order.

 The workshop brings the autobiographical into politically active critique.
 We will work with both movement improvisation methods and writing prompts as collaborative tools.
-Beginning with individual research, we will move into duo and group work as the workshop progresses, questioning how our individual histories can maintain their integrity, while also transforming through the act of collective resistance and community building.
+Beginning with individual research, we will move into duo and group work as the workshop progresses, questioning how our individual histories can maintain their integrity, while also transforming through the act of collective resistance.

 No dance experience is necessary to attend, although some experience of being in the body through a somatic practice is generally useful.